Is it safe to use "Redness Relief" eye drops regularly?

 Most commonly, the active ingredient in redness relief drops is either Tetrahydrozoline or Naphazoline.
 Both of these drugs are in a category called sympathomimetics.

-Sympathomimetics, the active ingredient in redness relief drops, work by a process called vasoconstriction, or artificially clamping down the superficial blood vessels on the eye surface.
-These blood vessels often dilate in response to the irritation.
+Sympathomimetics, the active ingredient in redness relief drops, work though a process called vasoconstriction, an artificial clamping down of the superficial blood vessels on the eye surface.
+These blood vessels often dilate in response to an irritation.
 This increase in blood flow is trying to help repair whatever irritation is affecting the surface of the eye.
 Clamping down on those vessels by using a vasoconstrictor counteracts the body’s efforts to repair the problem.

 The other downside to repetitively using redness relief drops is that after the vasoconstrictor wears off the vessels often dilate to an even larger degree than when the process started.
 This stimulates you to use the drops again.